libora6/Grocery-stores-sales-forecast-and-segmentation/README.md

     New_Stores_Produce_Sales_Forecast.yxdb
     Summarized Forecast - Tableau.xlsx

-The 3 Tasks are summarized on the Final Project Submission - André Neiva Liboreiro.pdf file
+The 3 Tasks are summarized on the Grocery-stores-sales-forecast-and-segmentation - Project Solution (GitHub).pdf file.